Ackee-Blockchain/trident/documentation/docs/trident-api/index.md

 - `instructions` - Array of instructions to execute in the transaction
 - `log_as` - Optional name for the transaction (used in metrics and logging).
 If `None`, the transaction will not be logged.

-**Returns:** `TransactionResult` containing success/failure status and transaction logs.
+**Returns:** [`TransactionResult`](./transaction-result/index.md) containing success/failure status and transaction logs.

 **Description:** Executes a transaction containing one or more instructions and returns the results.
 Use this to test your program's instructions with various inputs.
 Provide a transaction name to enable metrics collection and logging for that transaction.
+See [TransactionResult](./transaction-result/index.md) for available methods to inspect the transaction outcome.

 ---